ActuallyTaylor/Firefly/README.md

 - [x] Dynmaically creating Gutter and Line styles

-- [ ] Fix issues with themes not showing the correct colors when the token has a font weight modifier
+- [ ] Fix issues with themes not showing the correct colors when the token has a font weight modifier (Put on hold / moved of main)

 - [ ] Swift UI support